gvannest/riot-takehome/README.md

 - Make sure you have node.js version 21 or above installed on your machine, as well as the yarn package manager.

+- Run the following command to install the dependencies : `yarn install`

 - Run the following command to run the app : `yarn start`

   The app will be available on `http://localhost:3000`.